benkoshy/bens-hello-world/README.md

+### What is this?

+This is a dummy gem used to the workflow of publishing gems via Github actions.

+The standard Readme is as below:

 # Bens::Hello::World

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/bens/hello/world`.
 To experiment with that code, run `bin/console` for an interactive prompt.